OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`superset` of :math:`A`, if all :term:`elements <element>`
       of :math:`A` are also elements of :math:`B`.

+   symbol table
+      As part of a :term:`compiler`, the symbol table stores all of the identifiers in the program, along with any necessary information needed about the identifier to allow the compiler to do its job.

    symmetric
       In set notation, relation :math:`R` is symmetric if whenever :math:`aRb`, then :math:`bRa`, for all :math:`a, b \in \mathbf{S}`.